phantie/personal-website-source-code/misc/public/static/articles/life/methods_helping_in_life/article.md

 Real cases have a probability **distribution** of different outcomes.

 As I said, it's used with subjective probabilities.
 So instead of robust numbers, I use subjective evaluation, though I try to translate it to numbers rather than just using the *certain/never happening* spectrum.
+Most probabilities are either *certain/never happening*, close to 1 or close to 0; so they either won't affect a choice (multiply by 1) or throw out a choice (multiply by 0).

 The entire field of probability and statistics is applicable here, though it's almost always applied casually due to a lack of data and is based mostly, in some sense, on gut feeling.
-Most probabilities are either always or never happens, close to 1 or close to 0; so they either won't affect a choice (multiply by 1) or throw out a choice (multiply by 0).

 ### An example